Promoted Leicester sign former England defender Upson

 Upson, who was capped 22 times for England, was out of contract with Championship (second division) side Brighton and Hove Albion where he had just been voted Player of the Season.

-Leicester have also signed goalkeeper Ben Hamer from Championship side Charlton Athletic and striker Jack Barmby, the 19-year-old son of former England international Nick Barmby, from Manchester United.
+Leicester have also signed goalkeeper Ben Hamer from Championship side Charlton Athletic.

 The Midlands club returned to the top flight following a 10-year absence after winning the Championship title last month.